t413/SMS-Tools/README.md

 Multipurpose import / export / merge tool for your text message history. (formally Android-SMS-DB-importer)

+Now on [PyPi](https://pypi.python.org/pypi/SMSTools) (the python package index) and available using pip!
+`pip install smstools` puts `smstools` in your path, you're ready to roll.

 Convert your message history between:
 - iOS 5, 6, and 7 databases directly (from backup or from your jailbroken phone directly)
 - Android mmssms.db database (directly from phone)